luca-demma/Text-Mining-Project/README.md

 | wsj.com                 | 122570 | 25730 | 20.99208615485029  |

 ## Named Entity Recognition (NER)
-The goal of NER is to find the most commong entities in a text using corpora to distinguish words that refers to some entity.
+The goal of NER is to find the most common entities in a text using corpora to distinguish words that refer to some entity.

 I used NLTK ne_chunk and pos_tag in the `ner.py` script to extract the most common entities of covid related news.

-Before using NLTK's NER I tryed with the Stanford one but it was extremely slow for the data size.
+Before using NLTK's NER I tried with the Stanford one but it was extremely slow for the data size.

 The NLTK NER pipeline requires to provide to the ne_chunk function pos-tagged text.

 The NLTK module for NERing the text is based on a supervised machine learning model named MaxEnt classifier.
 This algorithm uses a manually annotated corpus specifically for Entity Recognition.

-For the training of the model have been provided various features as: the POS tag, if the words starts with capital letter, if the word is a lemma, the pos tag of the previous and next word.
+For the training of the model have been provided various features as: the POS tag, if the words start with a capital letter, if the word is a lemma, the pos tag of the previous and next word.

 The result of the execution of the script is saved in `ner_total.py`.